momoiorg-repository/Turtlebot3_Lime_IsaacSim_Humble/README.md

 For more detailed instructions on using TurtleBot3 Lime—including how to import URDF, run Nav2, Moveit2, Isaac_ros_yolo, and more—please visit [https://momoi.org/](https://momoi.org/).

-The full document will be uploaded in September.
+The full document will be uploaded soon.

 ## License